israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns an object literal representing the specified Number object; you can use this value to create a new object.
 Overrides the Object.prototype.toSource() method.

 Number.prototype.toString()
+    Returns a string representing the specified object in the specified radix (base).

 ### Function